 Urinary incontinence affects 13 million Americans and is twice as common in women as in men.
-Fortunately, Marvin Davis, MD, FACOG and Marc Chaiken, MD, FACOG at Capital Women’s Care in Fulton, Maryland, offer expert diagnosis and treatment for urinary incontinence.
+Fortunately, Marvin Davis, MD, FACOG and Marc Chaiken, MD, FACOG at Capital Women's Care Howard County located in Fulton, MD, offer expert diagnosis and treatment for urinary incontinence.
 Incontinence isn’t inevitable for women.
 Call or schedule an appointment online today for effective treatment and advice.

 Urinary incontinence -- sometimes known as loss of bladder control -- is a condition where you’re unable to control the release of urine.
 Urinary incontinence is categorized as either stress incontinence or urge incontinence, which is sometimes called overactive bladder syndrome.

 Stress incontinence is when you leak urine when you put pressure on your bladder and urinary tract by laughing, sneezing, coughing or by other physical activity like picking up your child or exercising.
 Urge incontinence is when you experience a sudden and urgent need to urinate but don’t actually release much urine.